 Rosendal’s garden is located just west of Rosendal’s castle on Djurgården in Stockholm and is part of the Royal National City Par.
 The Orangery’s building is blue-labeled by the City Museum in Stockholm which says a lot about its historical and cultural values.
 We advise you to take a bike ride here, then sit in a garden café and buy a couple of souvenirs in the local shop.

 14. Odenplan Station

 Odenplan is an underground station on the Stockholm subway in the Vasastaden district.
 The central location in the city center makes the station one of the most frequented stations in the subway network.
-The platform is about nine meters underground and is about two kilometers from Stockholm Central Station.
-The interesting thing is a piano that can be played with the feet.
+Its platform is about nine meters underground and is about two kilometers from Stockholm Central Station.
+Plus, the interesting thing is a piano that can be played with the feet.
 It emerged here in 2009.

 16. Globen Skyview

 We believe you are a true seeker of unusual spots to take a picture!
 That’s why we didn’t suggest you take photos in the old town, although we think these photos are just as nice.
 Here, in Framey, we collected spots in Stockholm where you can take a picture.
 Yet, this place is worth mentioning here again, just because it’s the highest point in the whole of Stockholm.